QuietMisdreavus/quietmisdreavus.net/hire-me.md

 ## job 3: "you might have heard of this one"

-After a year-long hiatus, i wrote everything on this page up to this point and posted it on Twitter.
-It caught the eye of a manager at "a very large consumer technology company", who oversaw a team working on documentation tooling for Swift.
+In 2020, after a year-long hiatus, i wrote everything on this page up to this point and posted it on Twitter.
+It caught the eye of a manager at Apple, who oversaw a team working on documentation tooling for Swift.
 I decided to sign up, and joined the team working on what would become [Swift-DocC][docc].
 Since i had gained a fair amount of compiler-development experience working on rustdoc, i was tasked with improving its Swift compiler integration.

 [docc]: https://github.com/apple/swift-docc/